A topic from the subject of Biochemistry in Chemistry.

 Overview

-Oxidative phosphorylation is a metabolic pathway that generates adenosine triphosphate (ATP) through the transfer of electrons from NADH and FADH2 to oxygen.
-It is a key process in cellular respiration, occurring in the inner mitochondrial membrane of eukaryotic cells.
+Oxidative phosphorylation is a metabolic pathway that generates adenosine triphosphate (ATP), the main energy currency of cells, through the transfer of electrons from NADH and FADH2 to oxygen.
+It is the final stage of cellular respiration and occurs in the inner mitochondrial membrane of eukaryotic cells and the plasma membrane of prokaryotes.
+This process is highly efficient in generating ATP compared to other metabolic pathways.

 Key Points

-- Electrons are transferred from NADH and FADH2 to electron carriers in the inner mitochondrial membrane.
+• Electrons are transferred from NADH and FADH2 (produced during glycolysis, pyruvate oxidation, and the citric acid cycle) to a series of electron carriers embedded within the inner mitochondrial membrane (or plasma membrane in prokaryotes).

 Main Concepts